-- Task (B.2.1.1): Provide temporary housing solutions for displaced survivors, relocation assistance, and rapid home repair assistance in the aftermath of a large-scale disaster.
-(This task relies primarily on a federal declaration and approval of a direct housing mission.) - Task (B.2.1.2): Identify interim housing strategies that provide safe, sanitary, and livable housing that meets reasonable quality of life standards (e.g., essential utilities, bath facilities, and food preparation areas) and meet the physical accessibility needs of the household. - o Task (B.2.1.3): Enhance the coordination, design, and delivery of state and federal disaster housing assistance through an ongoing partnership with internal and external stakeholders, including private and non-profit partners. - Task (B.2.1.4): With core members of the Disaster Housing Task Force, provide an overview of the regulatory environment for the federal, state, local, and tribal governments that may impact disaster temporary housing solutions in the post-disaster environment.
-(This task relies primarily on a federal declaration and approval of a direct housing mission.)
+- Task (B.2.1.1): Address the unmet needs of Mississippi residents impacted by a disaster. - Task (B.2.1.2): Identify housing strategies that provide safe, sanitary, and livable housing that meets reasonable quality of life standards (e.g., essential utilities, bath facilities, and food preparation areas) and the physical accessibility needs of the household. - Task (B.2.1.3): Use a structured approach to identify, analyze, and address issues to ensure that the task forces can develop effective solutions.

-Objective (B.3): Design and implement fair and equitable applicant case management.

-MEMA's Office of Housing and Individual Assistance programs will be available to homeowners and renters in counties affected by a natural or man-made disaster.
-During a non-declared event and if a State of Emergency is declared, displaced survivors will be case-managed as part of the Temporary Rental Assistance Program.
+Objective (B.3): Provide support to individuals and families affected by disasters through case management and state-funded programs.
+During a non-declared event and if a State of Emergency is declared, displaced survivors will be case managed as part of the Temporary Housing Assistance Program (THAP).